 The Art of Being Normal by Lisa Williamson

 David's parents think he's gay.
 Only his two best friends know the real truth - David wants to be female.
 Fortunately, David meets Leo, and the two form a friendship that will change the course of their lives.

 In the '90s, Laurence tells his girlfriend, Fred, that he wants to become a woman; they confront the prejudices of their friends, ignore the council of their families and brave the phobias of the society they offend.

-Tomboy The story revolves around a trans girl who is introduced to her neighborhood as a boy but feels alienated in the society.
+Tomboy This story revolves around a trans girl who is introduced to her neighbourhood as a boy but feels alienated in the society.